nextcord/nextcord/docs/quickstart.rst

 4. Since the :func:`on_message` event triggers for *every* message received, we have to make sure that we ignore messages from ourselves.
 We do this by checking if the :attr:`Message.author` is the same as the :attr:`Client.user`.
-5. Afterwards, we check if the :class:`Message.content` starts with ``'$hello'``.
-If it does, then we send a message in the channel it was used in with ``'Hello!'``.
-This is a basic way of handling commands, which can be later automated with the :doc:`./ext/commands/index` framework.
+5. Afterwards, we check if the :class:`Message.content` starts with ``'!ping'``.
+If it does, then we send a message in the channel it was used in with ``'Pong!'``.
+This is a basic way of handling commands, which can be later automated with the :doc:`./ext/commands/index` framework as shown below.
 6. Finally, we run the bot with our login token.
 If you need help getting your token or creating a bot, look in the :ref:`discord-intro` section.